-Jacob Bruggeman is a sophomore honors student with majors in history and political science.
+Jacob Bruggeman is a junior honors student with majors in history and political science.
 He has conducted funded research on U.S. homelessness and, as a 2017 Undergraduate Summer Scholar, studied dystopian cityscapes in fiction.
 He studied in Italy during the summer of 2016.

 Maggie Bender is pursuing a B.A./M.A. in English literature as well as majors in women’s, gender, and sexuality studies and film studies and a minor in political science.
 Her interests include postmodern literature, queer and feminist theory, and activism.
 She is an undergraduate research associate in the Department of Media, Journalism, and Film.

 Damon Scott examines the intersections of gender, sexuality, and urban planning in post-war America.
 His work has appeared in the Journal of Urban History, the Journal of Urban Planning History, and Planning Perspectives.
 His current book project, “The City Aroused,” investigates the impact of urban redevelopment on the sexual geography of post-war San Francisco and has received funding from the Social Science Research Council.
 His recent article on San Francisco’s Haight-Ashbury neighborhood won theJournal of Planning History Prize at the 2015 meeting of the Society for American City and Regional Planning History.